UoA-eResearch/mytardis_ime/docs/user/tutorial-first-dataset/import-data.rst

 Import your data into the Instrument Data Wizard
 ================================================
 To import your data into the Instrument Data Wizard, open the Wizard and click the `Import data files` button.
+..
+To import your data into the Instrument Data Wizard, you have a couple of options:

+.. **Option 1**: Use a Template YAML file: If you already have a template YAML file downloaded from the `link <https://test-instruments.nectar.auckland.ac.nz/yaml/idw-yaml>`_ in |service_name| after logging in with 2FA, you can use it as a starting point for structuring your data.

+..
+Open the Wizard and click the `Open` button, select the downloaded YAML file, and click `Open`.
+Your projects from |service_name| will be listed.

+.. **Option 2**: Start from scratch in IDW: Alternatively, you can create a new YAML file directly in the Instrument Data Wizard.

+..
+Open the Wizard and click the `Import data files` button.

 .. image:: import-1.png